Beginning the East Coast Trail: Portugal Cove to Bauline

 As a side note, today was Discovery Day, or John Cabot 500 Day in Newfoundland, which is a holiday celebrating the discovery of the island that always falls on the nearest Monday to June 24th.
 So, in honour of Discovery Day, we began discovering what the East Coast Trail has to offer.

-Sean Morton at first ECT sign Portugal Cove.
+Sean Morton at East Coast Trail sign Portugal Cove.

 Man with large green backpack hiking uphill on wooden staircase